 Bio

-After a move to NYC in 2005, he became more deeply involved in interdisciplinary projects that combined music with theater, film, dance, performance art, puppetry, and beyond.
-This led to his work with Dave Malloy, Gelsey Bell, and Brittain Ashford in Ghost Quartet and collaborations with the Shadow Parks Department.
+He also became more deeply involved in interdisciplinary projects that combined music with theater, film, dance, performance art, puppetry, and more.
+This led to his work with Dave Malloy, Gelsey Bell, and Brittain Ashford in Ghost Quartet, collaborations with the Shadow Parks Department, and composing for choreographer Ashwini Ramaswamy and film director Marc Wilkins, among many others.

 In 2022 he began a collaboration with Grey Filastine, Walid Ben Selim, Ricard Soler, and Ali Abdi Omar on the opera Ali, which would premiere at La Monnaie in Brussels, Belgium in 2024.